Sheraff/use-imported-hook/README.md

 **Return value**

-- Initially, while `importPromise` is either falsy or pending, `useImportedHook` returns `defaultReturn`.
+- While `importPromise` is either falsy or pending, `useImportedHook` returns `defaultReturn`.

-- Once `importPromise` resolves, `useImportedHook` will always return whatever the imported hook returns *even if* `importPromise` becomes falsy once again.
+- Once `importPromise` is truthy *and* resolves, `useImportedHook` returns whatever the imported hook returns.

 ## Syntax for the imported hook